James River Oysters- orJR’s

 After the oyster has cooled a bit, use an oysters knife or paring knife (carefully) to cut the mussel that holds the oyster to the shell.
 It’s ready for your favorite relish or cocktail sauce…or simply serve with saltine cracker…and a cold beer…if that’s your preference.

 Traditionally we have sold a lot of the medium size James River oysters..probably because of the price..!
-However, if you are looking for a premium larger size oyster, I would suggest the Cavendish Cup Oysters by the box – $95. or $12.95 dozen.
+However, if you are looking for a premium larger size oyster, I would suggest the James River Oysters by the box – $59.95. or $9.95 dozen.

 Oyster by the Gallon